sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 #### SIL: Software in the Loop
    The software is tested against a model, that model reflects the requirements, specifications and expected behavior of the system.
 Is a method based on simulation.
 This method is best used at integration or system level, because with the models (logical, mathematic or physic ...) we can simulate the rest of the modules, or system elements, which makes the testing somehow easier and faster.
 Of course the models must be accurate, otherwise, false positives or negatives can be obtained in the test results.
+   [NOTE]...
+Although they have the same achronym, don't missunderstand with SIL, when it stands for: Safety Integrity Level.

 #### HIL: Hardware in the Loop
   The hardware under test is tested, but the remain of the system or signals, or elements external to that hardware can be simulated, according to fitting models of elements.
 The advantage is that only the harware we are interest it is needed and the other elements of the system don't need to physically be in the test lab/facility.